brimdata/zed/docs/language/overview/search-expressions.md

 and boolean expressions.
 In this way, a search is a shorthand for a "lean forward" style activity where one is interactively exploring data with ad hoc searches.
-All shorthand searches have a corresponding long form built from the expression syntax above in combination with the [search term syntax](search-expressions.md#search-terms) described below.
+All shorthand searches have a corresponding long form built from the [expression syntax](expressions.md) in combination with the [search term syntax](search-expressions.md#search-terms) described below.

 ## Search Patterns